svenstaro/talks/europython-2019/notes.md

 - cloc ~/src/cpython
 - tokei ~/src/cpython
 - Let's see how much Python code I have in all of my sources
-- tokei -t Python ~/src
+- tokei -t C ~/src

 ## httpie